 Highlights of the East Rim Trail

-We picked the East Rim Trail that hits both of our destinations at the state park: the visitor center and the Dead Horse Point Overlook.
+The East Rim Trail is near two destinations at the state park: the visitor center and the Dead Horse Point Overlook.
 While you can also drive to the overlook, the East Rim trail is easy and so worth the views of the La Sal mountains, vast canyons, and the Colorado River.

 Off in the distance, bright blue evaporation pools are easy to spot against the deep reds of the Moab landscape.
-The pools of water are dyed to speed the crystallization process of potash ore, found deep below the surface.
+The ponds are dyed to speed the crystallization process of potash ore, found deep below the surface.

 MiddleEarth Waterfall and Overlook Ridge

 The best hiking in Moab is a hidden secret.
-We stumbled upon one, of probably many, unknown hikes in Moab – and it was by far our favorite.
+We stumbled upon one of the probably many unknown hikes in Moab – and it was by far our favorite.
 After a morning hike to Corona Arch, we set out to find a shady lunch spot and found ourselves in a small parking area at an unmarked trailhead.
 It took a little research to finally learn we had hiked to the MiddleEarth Waterfall.

 - Distance: 2 miles, round trip